The project was conceptualized by Lars C. Jorgensen and Monica D. Ray during their first visit to the Philippines.

 We held our first international training at Stairway, and we sent 2 of our social workers to Cambodia to train our partners in Chab Dai.
 Chab Dai managed to utilize the animation toolkits broad and wide through their network of child care agencies and through government collaborations.

 Aside from continuing the collaboration with the International School in Manila, we expanded the Youth for Change Activity with the visit of 20 students from the American College Cairo, Egypt for a Week Without Walls.
 This program ran for 3 years until the American State Department declared the Philippines a high risk travel destination.

 2004The animation Daughter, a Story of Incest proved its worth during its first year of existence.
 It was distributed and used widely in the Philippines, and it was translated into Khmer and Bahasa to be used in Cambodia and Indonesia as well.
 The film also brought attention to the problem of child sexual abuse in other parts of the world, as it won a first prize in the category “Best Educational Film” at the world’s largest animation film festival in Annecy, France.
 At the same festival it also received a special award from UNICEF.

 Stairway’s local campaign against child sexual abuse was further intensified with an expansion of the organization’s network and a long line of trainings and workshops for teachers, social workers, church members and other caregivers.
-With more activity on the prevention side grew the need for more resources placed into the restoration of survivors of sexual abuse.
-Towards the end of the year, DANIDA gave promise to support Stairway’s work on child sexual abuse prevention for the next two years.
+With more activity on the prevention side, the need for more resources placed into the restoration of survivors of sexual abuse grew.
+Towards the end of the year, DANIDA promised to support Stairway’s work on child sexual abuse prevention for the next two years.

 In Stairway’s residential program, a total of 29 children and 7 youth were given assistance.